The Fifth Estate (film): Criticism by Assange and WikiLeaks

-In October 2013, WikiLeaks published a personal letter that Assange wrote to Cumberbatch in January of that year, in which he commended the actor's talent and good intentions, but requested him to reconsider his involvement with the film, which Assange negatively labeled as "a project that vilifies and marginalises a living political refugee to the benefit of an entrenched, corrupt and dangerous state."
+In October 2013, WikiLeaks published a personal letter that Assange wrote to Cumberbatch in January of that year, in which he commended the actor's talent and good intentions, but requested him to reconsider his involvement with the film, which Assange labeled as "a project that vilifies and marginalises a living political refugee to the benefit of an entrenched, corrupt and dangerous state."
 WikiLeaks described Cumberbatch's reply to Assange as "courteous and considered".
 Cumberbatch also admitted his reservations with the early drafts of the film's script, believing that it portrayed Assange as an antagonistic person.
 In regard to his continued involvement with the film, Cumberbatch stated "I wanted to create a three dimensional portrait of a man far more maligned in the tabloid press than he is in our film to remind people that he is not just the weird, white haired Australian dude wanted in Sweden, hiding in an embassy behind Harrods.
 But a true force to be reckoned with, achieved the realization of the great ideal."
 In an interview with George Stephanopoulos' show This Week, Assange stated that "Cumberbatch tried to ameliorate the script but unfortunately with limited success... though I'm pleased he tried."

 In February 2014, Andrew O'Hagan, the ghostwriter of Assange's autobiography by Canongate, recalled the activist's reaction to the film in a lecture for the London Review of Books.
 He stated that Assange wanted him to be a consultant on the film and even suggested that O'Hagan split his fee with Assange.

 Release

-Walt Disney Studios Motion Pictures distributed The Fifth Estate globally through its Touchstone Pictures label, except for India and territories in Europe, Africa and the Middle East, where the film's rights were sold by Mister Smith Entertainment to independent distributors, including Entertainment One in the United Kingdom and Benelux.
+Walt Disney Studios Motion Pictures distributed The Fifth Estate globally through its Touchstone Pictures label, except for India and territories in Europe, the Middle East and Africa, where the film's rights were sold by Mister Smith Entertainment to independent distributors, including Entertainment One in the United Kingdom and Benelux.
 Reliance Entertainment (who co-produced and financed the film), released it in India.

 The film opened the Toronto International Film Festival on September 5, 2013.